tc39/proposal-defer-import-eval/README.md

 This is an issue for a couple of reasons:

-1) introduces a large refactoring task
+1) introduces a large refactoring task, including knockon effects in potentially distant code such as `eventuallyCalled` in this example.
 2) introduces information about async work, when the only goal here is to *hint* that something can be deferred, not a semantic change to the code.